-Sejal Parmar is Assistant Professor of Law at the Department of Legal Studies and a core faculty member of the Center for Media, Data and Society (CMDS) at the School of Public Policy at CEU.
-She is currently on leave from CEU while serving as Senior Adviser to the Organisation for Security and Co-operation in Europe (OSCE) Representative on Freedom of the Media.
-Her main field of expertise and research is international and European human rights law, particularly on freedom of expression.
+Sejal Parmar is Assistant Professor of Law at the Department of Legal Studies, a core faculty member of the Center for Media, Data and Society (CMDS) and a Visiting Professor at the School of Public Policy.
+Her main field of research, policy engagement and teaching is international and European human rights law, with a particular focus on freedom of expression and media freedom.

 Between December 2016 and September 2018, Parmar served as Senior Adviser to the Organisation for Security and Co-operation in Europe (OSCE) Representative on Freedom of the Media on secondment from the UK Foreign and Commonwealth Office.

 Parmar is currently writing a monograph on Freedom of Expression Under Pressure (under contract with Cambridge University Press) which looks at the significance of the UN human rights bodies’ approaches to the most pressing contemporary sources of pressure on freedom of expression.
 This builds on her previous publications and her varied experience of international advocacy, policy and practice in the human rights field.
 She is an Associate Editor of the International Journal of Human Rights and represents CEU at the Association of Human Rights Institutes (AHRI).
 Alongside her academic work, she regularly acts as an expert for intergovernmental organisations, including the Council of Europe and UNESCO, and was appointed to the Academic Advisory Board of the Community of Democracies.
 She is a member of the Advisory Committee of Universal Rights Group and has acted as a consultant for numerous other NGOs.
 She has interned at the Office of the High Commissioner for Human Rights at the UN headquarters in New York.